violacaroline/applied-iot-airquality/README.md

 #### **Explain and elaborate what made you choose this platform (advanced)**

 I chose the Adafruit platform due to it's simple setup and ability to show data and also possibly integrate it with other platforms.
 It is also a womanled company which I liked!
+Scaling the idea could involve Adafruits integration with other platforms such as IFTT (If This Then That) to automate actions based on the data collected.
+Which leaves my project open to extension!

 Now, as mentioned, Adafruit was not my orignal choice.
 I wanted to use the ELK-stack due to the querying power that Elastic Search offers and also I have heard it is an attractive knowledge to have.
 I dont have loads and loads of different data, but Elastic essentially offers a really flexible way of querying the exact data you want, which can be a real advantage when the data is growing into Big Data.
 Here is a screen shot of the data in my elastic search instance's temperature index.
 This data was injected using Postman when testing my own built dotnet API: